What is a caution?

 Cautions are given to those over 10 years old where

-- There is evidence that the offender is guilty
+- There is evidence that the person is guilty

-- The offender admits to committing the crime
+- The person admits to committing the crime

-- The offender agrees to being cautioned – if they do not agree then they are likely to be charged
+- The person agrees to being cautioned – if they do not agree then they are likely to be charged

 What are conditional cautions?